 My stay in Kedah owes much to Mr Jali’s Kedah Rainforest Guesthouse.
 The full-board rate is 150’000Rp per person per day.
 No roads, no sound of motorbike, only you and the nature.
 Guided treks are charged 500’000Rp per day.
 The staff is quite nice, food is simple but good.
 Of course the shower is cold and there is barely any phone signal there.

-The immediate surroundings of the camp are already very rich in wildlife.
+The immediate surroundings of the lodge are already very rich in wildlife.

 Over the 3 days spent hiking, I’ve seen a higher variety of primates than anywhere else in the park :

 Groups of Thomas leaf monkeys were rather easily seen.
 Siamang can be heard every morning and the pictures shown above has been taken right from the lodge.
 I was lucky enough to spot orangutan on 2 days, which might not be the standard.
 Outside fruit season (which peaked in December-January) they might be hard to spot.

 The trail system is quite good especially in the small patch of forest around the lodge.
 The other bank of the river can be explored after crossing on a log but progressing through the forest is much more difficult.

 Plenty of insects to be seen.
 The lodge itself and the riverbanks are a good place to check for butterflies.

 On the 3rd day I took a guy from the lodge with me to take me to the moss forest.
 This is actually the beginning of the trek to Mount Leuser summit.
 I found this area to be better for bird spotting.
 The change of vegetation is also very interesting to observe.